Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 and were subsequently removed from the data set if their VEP did not produce three discernible peaks.
 VEP waveforms of included participants by time point are included in @figure2\A.
-97 infants provided usable VEP data at visit-1,
-130 infants provided usable VEP data at visit-2, and 131 infants provided usable VEP data at visit-3.
+Ninety seven infants provided usable VEP data at visit-1, 130 infants provided usable VEP data at visit-2, and 131 infants provided usable VEP data at visit-3.
 For included participants,